Phyllis Coley

 Phyllis Dewing Coley is a Biology professor currently teaching at the University of Utah.
 In 1996 she received the University's Distinguished Research Award.
 She has been a research associate at the Smithsonian Tropical Research Institute since 1995.
+In 2023, she was elected to the National Academy of Sciences.

 In 1974, she completed her B.A. at Hampshire College.
 Her M.A. and doctorate were completed at the University of Chicago by studying resource availability theory, including the effects of leaf age and plant life history patterns on herbivory, and patterns of plant defenses.

 Throughout her academic career, Coley has received multiple honors and awards.
 She received the National Science Foundation (NSF) Career Advancement Award in 1994 and in 2002 was named an ISI highly cited researcher in Ecology/Environment.
 Since 2006, Coley has been a fellow of the American Academy of Arts and Sciences (AAAS).